Catalina Turienzo

 Catalina Turienzo (born May 29, 2006) is an Argentine kitesurfer who took silver at the 2023 Pan American Games and a place in the 2024 Olympic Games.
+She is three times Youth World champion.

+U19 and U21 Fórmula kite World Champion in 2024 and U21 Formula Kite World Champion in 2025.

-She was the 2024 Formula Kite Youth World Champion.
+She was nominated for the Youth World Sailor of the year, World Sailing Awards in 2024.

+Vice U21 European champion in 2025.

 Life

 Turienzo was born in the coastal city of Bahía Blanca in 2006.
 Her parents are Georgina Mazzarini and Juan Cruz Turienzo and she was their only girl.
 Her father is from Montehermosothe place where she started kitesurfing.

 She was just outside the medals when she was fourth in the 2023 World Youth Competition.
 The competition was held in the sea near Scheveningen, in the Netherlands.

 Daniela Moroz won the Formula Kite gold medal at the 2023 Pan American Games on 3 November 2023 and Turienzo took silver at Algarrobo in Chile.
 The Brazilian surfer Maria do Socorro Reis was third.
 In the next month she was competing in the 2023 Youth Sailing World Championships where she was second to Derin Atakan from Turkey.
 The Israeli Mika Kafri was third.

 The places to join the first Olympic Formula Foil competition at the 2024 Olympics were highly valued.
 The "last chance" contest (French Olympic Week) was held in Hyères in April 2024 when the last five Olympic places were the prizes for kitefoilers.
 She competed, but by this time the chosen continental competitors already included Fawn Jantawan from Thailand, the Canadian Emily Claire Bugeja, Julie Paturau from Mauritius, New Zealander Justina Kitchen, Gisela Pulido and Turienzo from South America.